oszuidwest/zwfm-dabplus/README.md

 This repository contains tooling to automate the building and releasing of binaries for the [Open Digital Radio](https://github.com/opendigitalradio) tools:
 - **ODR-PadEnc** (v3.0.0)
 - **ODR-AudioEnc** (v3.6.0)
+  - Minimal build (only piped input)
+  - Full build (ASLA, Jack, GStreamer and VLC support)

-These binaries are designed for easy download and integration into (y)our own scripts or projects.
-ODR-PadEnc is built with all options, while ODR-AudioEnc is built without suppport for Jack and GStreamer.
+These precompiled binaries are designed for easy integration into (y)our scripts or projects.
+The ODR-PadEnc binary is built with all options enabled, while ODR-AudioEnc is available in two variants: a minimal version that accepts piped input, and a full version that includes additional support for ASLA, Jack, GStreamer, and VLC.

 ## Using the Prebuilt ODR Tools